markostanimirovic/ngrx-handlers/README.md

 Another great thing about `combineHandlers` is that you don't have to manually write action types.
-For example, when the feature name is `books` and the action name is `fetchBooks`, it will generate an action creator with the type `[Books] Fetch Books`.
+For example, when the feature name is `books` and the action name is `fetchBooks`, it will generate the action creator with type `[Books] Fetch Books`.

-In case you need to define an action without state changes, this plugin provides `plain` and `withPayload` functions.
+In case you need to define actions without changing the state, this plugin provides `plain` and `withPayload` functions.

 ```typescript
 export const { actions, reducer } = combineHandlers(initialState, featureName, {